behnazkavoosi/adaptive-brdf-sampling/README.md

 - Trains and evaluates a classifier on image data (200×200 patches or configured size).
 - Uses the adaptive sampling results for training and validation.

+> **Note:** Before running the notebook, execute `saveLabels` and `saveTrainNames` in MATLAB to prepare the data for classification.

 ### 5️⃣ runClassRecon.m
 ```matlab
 runClassRecon
 ```
-- Reconstructs BRDFs in the testing set based on the classification result
+- Reconstructs BRDFs in the testing set based on the classification results.
 - Saves reconstructed BRDF files and evaluation metrics.

 ## 📄 Citation